ke8ctn/SigMF/sigmf-spec.md

 necessary to open and parse the Dataset file, as well as general information about the Recording itself.

-The following names are specified in the Core namespace and should be used in the Global object:
+The following names are specified in the Core namespace for used in the Global
+object:

 | name           | required | type    | description      |
 | -------------- | -------- | --------| -----------------|